DeepHiveMind/Medical-Healthcare-3D-Imaging-AI/Skin_Cancer_Lesion_Segmentation_&_Detection/README.md

 2. Download all the partitions of the archive, called 'datasets' one by one
 3. Downloading the images one by one via the Grider API provided in the site

-Generally options above are laborious or at times do not work, [ISIC Archive Downloader](https://github.com/DeepHiveMind/ISIC-Archive-Downloader) script provides a comfortable alternative.
+Generally options above are laborious or at times do not work, [ISIC Archive Downloader script](https://github.com/DeepHiveMind/ISIC-Archive-Downloader) script provides a comfortable alternative.
 - This script can download the entire ISIC archive ([or parts of it](#optional-download-abilities))
 - All you have to do is run `python download_archive.py`